torbsd/torbsd.github.io/faq.md

 The BSD install processes vary, but after a few tries, it's hardly a difficult task.
 For the BSDs, there is no assumption that graphical installers are "easier" than non-graphical ones.

 Installing a package isn't difficult either.
 To install the rsync package on FreeBSD, for instance, the user just has to type "pkg install rsync."
 For OpenBSD, it's just "pkg_add rsync."
-NetBSD's [pkgsrc](http://www.netbsd.org/docs/pkgsrc/) also maintains simple syntax, and it also happens to run on a variety of other operating systems.
+NetBSD's [pkgsrc](http://www.netbsd.org/docs/pkgsrc/) also maintains simple syntax, and happens to run on a variety of other operating systems.

 With a little time and patience, running a BSD relay shouldn't be an insurmoutable task for any Linux user beyond those brand-new to computing.
 For someone comfortable in the shell, editing files, and so on, it should be simple enough.